2024–25 VfL Wolfsburg (women) season

-The 2024–25 VfL Wolfsburg Frauen season is the club's 21st season since VfR Eintracht Wolfsburg joined VfL Wolfsburg as its women's section.
+The 2024–25 VfL Wolfsburg Frauen season was the club's 21st season since VfR Eintracht Wolfsburg joined VfL Wolfsburg as its women's section.

-As the 2023–24 champions of the DFB-Pokal, VfL Wolfsburg gets to participate in the DFB-Supercup which restarts with the 2024–25 season.
-The 25 August 2024 derby against Bayern Munich thus becomes the first bout of the season for VfL Wolfsburg.
+As the 2023–24 champions of the DFB-Pokal, VfL Wolfsburg participated in the DFB-Supercup which restarted with the 2024–25 season.
+The 25 August 2024 derby against Bayern Munich was the first bout of the season for VfL Wolfsburg.

 Season events

 On 3 June 2024, VfL Wolfsburg announced the signing of Janina Minge from SC Freiburg on a contract until 30 June 2027.
 It was also announced that Caitlin Dijkstra returns from her loan to FC Twente to join the VfL Wolfburg squad.

 On 11 June 2024, VfL Wolfsburg announced the signing of Sarai Linder from Bundesliga rivals TSG Hoffenheim on a contract until 30 June 2027.

 On 13 June 2024, VfL Wolfsburg announced the signing of Luca Papp from Ferencváros on a contract until 30 June 2027.

 On 17 June 2024, VfL Wolfsburg announced the signing of Lineth Beerensteyn from Juventus on a contract until 30 June 2026.

 On 28 June 2024, VfL Wolfsburg announced the signing of Ella Peddemors from FC Twente on a contract until 30 June 2027.
 Peddemors will spend one more season at FC Twente on a loan before joining the VfL Wolfsburg squad in the 2025–26 season.

 On 30 June 2024, VfL Wolfsburg announced the signing of Ariana Arias from FC Barcelona B team on a contract until 30 June 2027.

 On 1 July 2024, VfL Wolfsburg announced the signing of Justine Kielland from SK Brann on a contract until 30 June 2027.

 On 8 August 2024, VfL Wolfsburg announced that Riola Xhemaili prolonged her contract by one year, to 30 June 2027.
 It was also announced that Xhemaili will be joining the Dutch Eredivisie team PSV Eindhoven on loan for the 2024–25 season.